 People turn to melatonin supplements to promote sleep and keep their sleep-wake cycle intact.
 However, too much melatonin in your system can make sleep harder to come by and disrupt your natural sleep schedule.
-Once you do fall asleep, the excess of melatonin in your body can lead to lucid dreaming, which may leave you feeling groggy and unrested in the morning.
+Once you do fall asleep, the excess of melatonin in your body can lead to which may leave you feeling groggy and unrested in the morning.

-In addition to sleep loss, the following are the most common symptoms of a melatonin overdose:
+In addition to sleep loss, the following are the most common

 - Anxiety and depression